What is customer experience?

 You should be able to see a history of your interactions with customers from their behavior (such as purchase or contact) to how it made them feel (customer feedback), revealing where you got customer service right, and where you maybe got it wrong.

-Your CXM software is a repository of interaction and experience data about each of your customers that makes future interactions smoother, easier and more personalized.
+Your customer experience management platform is a repository of interaction and experience data about each of your customers that makes future interactions smoother, easier, and more personalized.

 At the same time, it’s a macro-level data source that helps you see trends and patterns in your business as a whole, across large numbers of customer interactions.